jonglennmoe/batchDataOnAndOffline/README.md

 ### Setup:
+- Make sure you have NODE (https://nodejs.org/) and NPM (https://www.npmjs.com/) installed.
 - Clone repo
+- Open Terminal and run the following commands.
 - > npm install
 - > npm start (will also run "npm build" and "npm test", not that in webpack mode is set to development)
 - > point browser to localhost:8081
-- > after adding 5 (can be configured in event/handleEvents.ts) and client is online the eventsBatch will be send to the api.
+- > after adding 5 (can be configured in either classes/batch.ts or when creating new Batch()) and client is online the eventsBatch will be send to the api.

 ### Usage:
 Some basic Git commands are: